medialab25/media-manager-slim/docs/project.md

 - All setup via a config.json
   - Additional functions can be added to it
 - requirements.txt used for dependencies and dev has own file
-- Use Flaks and blueprints:
+- Use Flask and blueprints:
   - system
   - media